Vinomo4/SWTech/README.md

 ## Workflow Overview: From original data files to trained clustering model

-The following READMEs provide details about the other scripts and options used in the entire pipeline.
-They detail the entire process from start (i.e., using new data in `.vcf` format) to finish (i.e., trained neural network, plots, etc.). (uff això no ho farem no?
-Si que podem dir l'ordre de'execucions que es fan)
+The following points describes the entire pipeline from start (using raw data) to finish (i.e., trained clustering model, plots, etc.).

-1. Prepare data
+1. Data understanding: Data quality & Data Exploration
+2. Data Preparation
+3. Data Reduction
-2. Train model
+4. Train model
-3. Test model
-4. Creation of a new quality rating assigned to each cluster
+5. Creation of a new quality rating assigned to each cluster
-5. ...
+6. Evaluation

 ## Deployment
 The deployment process consists of giving an input author the user obtains the quality rating corresponding to the author entered as an output.